libindic/hyphenation/README.md

 as shown in below examples.
 If you want it to work with other language you need to place the proper rules under src/hyphenator/rules folder before compiling it.

+PS: This module is same as hyphenator module but this includes Indian Language hyphenation patterns some modifications to choose hyphenation patterns automatically by using ISO language codes

 How to Install?
 ---------------